cpu/rfanotify/README.md

 sudo ./target/release/rfanotify <directory>
 ```

-If no explicit `directory` argument is provided the mount of the current
+If no explicit `directory` argument is provided the filesystem/mount of the
-working directory is monitored.
+current working directory is monitored.

 You can avoid running `rfanotify` as `root` by instead giving the binary
 the `CAP_SYS_ADMIN` capability, and then running it as a normal user: